apisandipas/node-tms-onconnect/README.md

 # TMS OnConnect API

-This library is a simple wrapper for the Tribune Media Services OnConnect API by Gracenote.
+This library is a simple wrapper for the TMS OnConnect API by Gracenote.
 Each method returns a "thenable" object.

 ## Usage